 Even harder to get to is the Nassau Coliseum, where the Islanders played from 1972 to 2015, and the Nets from 1971 to 1977.
 1255 Hempstead Turnpike, in Hempstead (mailing address Uniondale), Long Island.
 Across the Turnpike is James M. Shuart Stadium, home of Hofstra University athletics.
 This 11,929-seat stadium no longer hosts college football (Hofstra played there from 1963 until it dropped its program in 2009), but in 1972 and '73, the old Cosmos played there.
 The new, minor-league Cosmos played here from 2013 to 2016.
 Take the Long Island Railroad from Penn Station in New York to Hempstead Terminal, then switch to the N70, N71 or N72 bus.

-The new Cosmos will play at least the 2017 season at MCU Park, the 7,000-seat home of minor-league baseball's Brooklyn Cyclones since 2001.
+The new Cosmos began playing at MCU Park, the 7,000-seat home of minor-league baseball's Brooklyn Cyclones since 2001, in 2017, and will play there again at least this season.
 1904 Surf Avenue, in the Coney Island section.
 D, F, N or Q Train to Coney Island-Stillwell Avenue.

 The 5,000-seat Icahn Stadium was built in 2005 on the site of Downing Stadium, a 22,000-seat horseshoe which stood from 1936 to 2002.
 It was home to the Cosmos in the 1974 and '75 seasons, the New York Stars of the NFL-challenging World Football League in 1974, and the Negro Leagues' New York Black Yankees in the 1938 season.
 It hosted the U.S. team against Scotland in 1949 and England in 1964, losing badly both times.